CompuTec/computec-docs/docs/processforce/developer-guide/data-import/troubleshooting-ps/ps-general-issues.md

 - [Refer to the installation part of the documentation](../ps-app-configuration.md#installation)

-## Exception: PF Database Version is not supported
+## Exception: ProcessForce Database Version is not supported

 Please update the Database or Reinstall API.Setup